Dorcasiheasi/git/README.md

-# git
+# DSDP-Ecommerce
-this is the github practice for web development class
+The given project for group work